PostgreSQL INTEGER Data Type With Examples

 img

-This way, users can insert the integer data to any specific table.
+This way, users can insert the integer data into any specific table.

 Conclusion

-In PostgreSQL, the INTEGER data type facilitates the user to store the numerical data between the range of -2,147,483,648 to +2,147,483,647 numbers.
+In PostgreSQL, the INTEGER data type is used to store the numerical data between the range of -2,147,483,648 to +2,147,483,647 numbers.
 This data type is most widely utilized for storing numbers in tables.
 This article has explained the usage of INTEGER data type along with practical implementation in the PostgreSQL database.